2025–26 Fenerbahçe S.K. season

-The 2025–26 season is the 119th season in the existence of Fenerbahçe and the club's 68th consecutive season in the top flight of Turkish football.
-In addition to the domestic league, Fenerbahçe participate in this season's edition of the Turkish Cup, Turkish Super Cup and UEFA Champions League.
+The 2025–26 season was the 119th season in the existence of Fenerbahçe and the club's 68th consecutive season in the top flight of Turkish football.
+In addition to the domestic league, Fenerbahçe participated in this season's edition of the Turkish Cup, Turkish Super Cup, UEFA Champions League and UEFA Europa League.

 Kits

 Fenerbahçe's 2025–26 kits, manufactured by Adidas, were unveiled on 1 July 2025 and went on sale on the same day.